 WELCOME TO SAINT STEPHEN’S EPISCOPAL CHURCH,

-An historic community of faith in Newton, Iowa for 150 years.
+An historic community of faith in Newton, Iowa for more than 150 years.

 We’re a small, faithful and growing group of Christians who learn together, support each other and grow in our Faith together We gather here to worship, to sing, and to hear God’s word.